kjiwa/coprissi/README.md

 ## Overview

 Coprissi is an image management tool.
-It recursively scans for image files in a source directory, create an output directory structure based on the dates the photos were taken, and copy the images into the appropriate output folder.
+It recursively scans for image files in a source directory, creates an output directory structure based on the dates the photos were taken, and copies the images into the appropriate output folders.

 ## Usage